argumentcomputer/zk-light-clients/aptos/README.md

   in `programs/merkle/src/main.rs`.
 It is meant to assess the cost of verifying a Merkle proof for a given leaf and a given root.

-The benchmark that is the closest to a production scenario is `ratchet_prod`.
-The other benchmarks are more specific and are meant to assess the cost of specific operations.
+The benchmark that is the closest to a production scenario is `e2e_prod`.
+Most of the other benchmarks are more specific and are meant to assess the cost of specific operations.

 ### Requirements